 Aims of the course

-The course is built around a “design” frame that examines technology from the point of view of its possible applications and social context.
-It will familiarize the students with both the major unsolved problems of internet-era journalism, and the major areas of research within computer science that are being brought to bear on these problems.
-The scope is wide enough to include both relatively traditional journalistic work, such as computer-assisted investigative reporting, and the broader information systems that we all use every day to inform ourselves, such as search engines.
+Our scope is wide enough to include both relatively traditional journalistic work, such as computer-assisted investigative reporting, and the broader information systems that we all use every day to inform ourselves, such as search engines.
 The course will provide students with a thorough understanding of how particular fields of computational research relate to products being developed for journalism, and provoke ideas for their own research and projects.

 Research-level computer science material will be discussed in class, but the emphasis will be on understanding the capabilities and limitations of this technology.
-Students with a CS background will have opportunity for algorithmic exploration and innovation, however the primary goal of the course is thoughtful, application-centered research and design.
+Students with a CS background will have opportunity for algorithmic exploration and innovation, however the primary goal of the course is thoughtful, application-oriented research and design.

 Format of the class, grading and assignments.

-It is a fourteen week course for Masters’ students which has both a six point and a three point version.
+This is a fourteen week course for Masters’ students which has both a six point and a three point version.
 The six point version is designed for dual degree candidates in the journalism and computer science concentration, while the three point version is designed for those cross listing from other concentrations and schools.

 Week 1. – Basics